-- □ Leadership in Healthcare Systems (LHCS) program: This program prepares current leaders and ambitious healthcare professionals with a strong foundation in evidence-based leadership practice to successfully lead healthcare units, services, or organizations in today's changing world.
+The Leadership in Healthcare Systems (LHCS) program prepares current leaders and ambitious healthcare professionals with a strong foundation in evidence-based leadership practice to successfully lead healthcare units, services or organizations in today's changing word.
 This interdisciplinary program provides core knowledge and experiential learning to develop transformative leadership skills, with courses taught by experienced leaders from a variety of organizations.
-Working alongside experienced leaders, students actively engage in a wide range of management and organizational experiences to demonstrate competencies in leading and managing staff, resources and finances, as well as working within healthcare systems to improve quality, safety, and value. - □ Clinical Nurse Leader (CNL) program: This program prepares nurses for the clinical management of comprehensive client care for individuals and clinical populations across the continuum of care and in multiple settings.
-The CNL assumes leadership/accountability for health outcomes for a specific group of clients within a unit, setting, or organization through the application of evidence-based information to design, implement, and evaluate clinical systems.
+Working alongside experienced leaders students actively engage in a wide range of management and organizational experiences to demonstrate competencies in leading and managing staff, resources and finances as well as working within healthcare systems to improve quality, safety and value.

+The clinical nurse leader (CNL) program prepares nurses for clinical management of comprehensive client care, for individuals and clinical populations across the continuum of care, and in multiple settings.
+The CNL assumes leadership/accountability for health outcomes for a specific group of clients within a unit, setting or organization through the application of evidence-based information to design, implement, and evaluate clinical systems.
 The clinical nurse leader is also responsible for the coordination and planning of care team activities and functions.
 Health promotion, risk reduction, and improvement in point-of-care outcomes are critical elements in the role of the clinical nurse leader.

-Master's in Nursing Education (MNE): This program is designed to prepare nurse educators for practice and leadership positions in both clinical and academic settings.
+The Master's in Nursing Education (MNE) program is described in detail in Section VIII.
+This program is designed to prepare nurse educators for practice and leadership positions in both clinical and academic settings.
 Grounded in the National League for Nursing's competencies for academic and clinical educators, graduates are prepared for successful completion of the CNE or CNEcl national certification exam.
-Experiential learning is the cornerstone of the MNE program; all students complete 392 hours of precepted experiential learning which includes student teaching, direct clinical practice, assessment and curriculum work, and nurse educator role immersion.
+Experiential learning is the cornerstone of the MNE program; all students complete 392 hours of precepted experiential learning which includes student teaching, direct clinical practice, assessment and curriculum work and nurse educator role immersion.

-MNE Advanced Certificate Programs: Two Advanced Certificates options in nursing education are offered for baccalaureate-prepared nurses with master's degrees.
-For those nurses with a previous advanced practice clinical master's degree (NP, CNS, CRNA, etc.), who wish to move into an educator role or add an education focus to their clinical career, courses focus on attaining educational competencies (PMC-E).
+MNE Post-Master's Certificate Programs: Two post-Master's certificates in nursing education are offered for baccalaureate prepared nurses with master's degrees.
+For those nurses with a previous advanced practice clinical master's degree (NP, CNS, CRNA, etc), who wish to move into an educator role, or add an education focus to their clinical career, courses focus on attaining educational competencies (PMC-E).
 For those nurses with a previous educational master's degree (MEd,) who wish to teach in an academic setting, or move into a clinical educator role, courses focus on attaining clinical competencies (PMC-C) for practice at the master's level.

-MNE-PhD Dual Degree Program: This program is targeted to highly qualified nurses with a bachelor's degree in nursing who are interested in a competitive, in-demand career as both a researcher and a nurse educator.
-This program simultaneously offers master's level courses in education and research training in a full-time program.
+MNE to PhD Program.
+This program is targeted to highly qualified nurses with a bachelor's degree in nursing who are interested in a competitive, in-demand career as both a clinical researcher and educator.
+This program simultaneously offer's master's level courses in education and research training in a full-time program.
 Both career tracks are informed and strengthened by this dual academic preparation.

-Master's NP and PhD Dual Degree Programs: These programs are targeted to highly qualified nurses with a bachelor's degree in nursing interested in an intensive, accelerated program simultaneously offering master's preparation as a nurse practitioner and research training.
+Master's and PhD Dual Degree.
+This program is targeted to highly qualified nurses with a bachelor's degree in nursing interested in an intensive, accelerated program simultaneously offering master's preparation as a nurse practitioner and research training.
 The programs are designed to fast-track nurses wishing to prepare for roles either in clinical practice settings or schools of nursing as faculty/practitioners.
-Faculty/practitioners use an evidence-based approach to their practice, help educate future advanced practice nurses, and conduct scientific research for the improvement of health care and the advancement of theory and practice.
+Faculty/practitioners use an evidence-based approach to their practice, help educate future advanced practice nurses, and conduct clinical/health services research to build research evidence for practice in their specialty area.